 This also brings us to the reason there is so much war, pain, struggle, famine and natural disasters.
 Because the Supreme Being wants us to return to Him, the physical world is a temporary facility.
 Rather, He wanted to give us a learning experience.
 The ability to change.

 And the opportunity to realize that we will never be happy without our relationship with Him.

 You see, the pains and suffering of this world are simply messages from God that we have a home elsewhere.
-Yes, we are on haitus from God.
+Yes, we are on hiatus from God.
 But He is not forgetting us.
 He has not sent us to a place where we would forget Him forever.

-This is why we pray when disaster hits
+Why do we pray when disaster hits?

 Notice that whenever there is a disaster, our common response is prayer.
 Are we asking God to suddenly make this physical world a paradise and take away all the pain?